oliverhuckfeldt/mocksserver-ws-plugin/README.md

 module.exports = FooHandler
 ```
-The above handler simply acts as an echo server, which sends the incoming message back to the client with the addition ``Message from the client:``.
+The above handler simply acts as an echo server, which sends the incoming message back to the client with the additional text ``Message from the client:``.

 Now we can register the plugin and the handler class in the configuration file.
-The handler class must be made available together with the route as a key-value pair in the handler attribute.
-This is the path at which the WebSocket can be connected.
+The class reference must be assigned to the route.
+This is the relative path where the WebSocket is provided by the server.

 ```javascript
 // mocks.config.js